sarahcdev/sarahcdev/README.md

   <p>This person asked me why passkeys are better than MFA (I think they meant SMS OTP specifically).
 This exchange followed:</p>

-  <p>“Do you know about, like, cryptography?”
+  <p style="margin-left: 15px;">“Do you know about, like, cryptography?”</p>
-  “No.”
+  <p style="margin-left: 15px;">“No.”</p>
-  “Do you know why prime numbers are important?”
+  <p style="margin-left: 15px;">“Do you know why prime numbers are important?”</p>
-  “No.”
+  <p style="margin-left: 15px;">“No.”</p>
-  “Well they’re easy to validate but hard to compute— anyways.
+  <p style="margin-left: 15px;">“Well they’re easy to validate but hard to compute— anyways.
 A passkey is a secret that is stored on your computer’s motherboard or in, say, a Yubikey.
 It’s secure there.
 Then when you need to log in somewhere, it does something called a digital signature which proves that you possess that secret.
 You have to physically have that secret to log in.”</p>

   <p>They seemed to pick up as much as I could articulate, but I had trouble figuring out where to begin the explanation.
 What I really wanted to do was start from prime factorization and explain it all the way up, but it wasn’t the time for that. </p>